MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-gateway-settings.md

 ### Gateway subnet

 Before you create a VPN gateway, you must create a gateway subnet.
 The gateway subnet has the IP addresses that the virtual network gateway VMs and services use.
-When you create your virtual network gateway, gateway VMs are deployed to the gateway subnet and configured with the required VPN gateway settings.
+When you create your virtual network gateway and the connection, the Gateway VM owning the connection will be linked to the gateway subnet and will be configured with the required VPN gateway settings.
 Don't deploy anything else (for example, additional VMs) to the gateway subnet.

 >[!IMPORTANT]
 >The gateway subnet must be named **GatewaySubnet** to work properly.
 Azure Stack Hub uses this name to identify the subnet to which to deploy the virtual network gateway VMs and services.